 The Israelite traces among the East European Jews came from three sources: (1) Sephardic Jews fleeing Spain and Portugal and resettling in Lithuania and Poland, (2) Roman Jews, and from (3) Khazarian Jews who merged with Israelites, just as the Schechter Letter states "they became one people".
 The Khazars and the Israelites mixed with each other.

 Are all Jews around the world descended from the Khazars?
 Certainly not.
-East European Jewish ancestry originates substantially from ancient Judea, and the same is true of most other modern Jewish populations (with the exception of groups like Libyan Jews and Ethiopian Jews).
+East European Jewish ancestry originates substantially from ancient Judea, and the same is true of most other modern Jewish populations (with the exception of groups like Ethiopian Jews).
 But, it is rational to conclude that some Jews also have some Khazar ancestors.

 Kevin Alan Brook is the author of The Jews of Khazaria, the most recent general history of the Khazars in English, and the article "The Origins of East European Jews" in Russian History/Histoire Russe volume 30, numbers 1-2 (Spring-Summer 2003), pages 1-22.